It's easy and fun to make a neck lanyard!

 Edge stitching will be done to secure the sides of the lanyard.
 This type of stitching is done on the top of the fabric, both holding the fabric together and making a decorative and finished look to the neck lanyard.

 At the sewing machine using a straight stitch and a coordinating thread, edge stitch on top of the fabric 1/8" from the edge on both sides of the lanyard strap.

 STEP 4: ATTACH STRAP TO SWIVEL HOOK

 Slip the raw edges of the strap into the swivel hook

-To secure the strap to the swivel hook you will do two rows of stitches.
-For the first row, you will be stitching close to the fold - Stitch forward, then stitch backward over previous stitches, then stitch forward again.
+To secure the strap to the swivel hook, two rows of stitches will be made.
+For the first row, stitch close to the fold.
+Using a straight stitch, stitch forward,

 If you have any questions about this project, contact us through the YouTube Video